numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 * The empirical distribution function can be read in two distinct ways.

   |x|-axis as independent variable:
-    for any budget (|x|-value),
+    for any budget (|x|-value), we see the fraction of problems solved within the budget as |y|-value, where the limit value to the right is the fraction of solved problems with the maximal budget.
-    we see the fraction of problems solved within the budget as |y|-value, where the limit value to the right is the fraction of solved problems with the maximal budget.
+    The resulting value satisfies above listed requirements on a measurement except that it does not assume a wide range of values, because it is bounded from above.
   |y|-axis as independent variable:
     for any fraction of easiest problems
     (|y|-value), we see the maximal runtime observed on these problems on the